Sprint Canada

 Sprint Canada was a Canadian telecommunications service provider active from 1993 until 2005, when it was acquired by Rogers Communications.
 It offered both residential and business services, and was a key company in the long-distance wars of Canada.
+It was based in Toronto.

 History

 U.S.-based Sprint Corporation entered the Canadian market in the mid-1990s as a reseller of bulk long-distance telephone lines that it bought from domestic companies.
 Under Canadian foreign ownership regulations, Sprint could not open its own network.
 In 1993, Sprint entered into a strategic alliance with Call-Net Enterprises, a Canadian long-distance service, and bought 25 percent of the company.
 Call-Net's long-distance service was renamed “Sprint Canada”, and expanded to include landline and internet services.
 In a partnership with Fido Solutions, it offered wireless services.

+In 2003, Sprint Canada entered a C$55 million securitization deal with Financity.
 In 2005, Call-Net and Sprint Canada's 600,000 customers (including 31,000 wireless subscribers) were acquired by Rogers Communications.